Lori-Stroud/data-science-coursera/GettingAndCleaningData/CodeBook.md

 * tBodyGyroJerkMag-mean
 * tBodyGyroJerkMag-std

-All the variables are normalized and in the range [-1, 1].
+Features are normalized and bounded within [-1,1].

 Finally a Fast Fourier Transform (*FFT*) was applied to some of these signals producing *fBodyAcc-XYZ*, *fBodyAccJerk-XYZ*, *fBodyGyro-XYZ*,